 Natural Gas Transmission (Pipeline)

 Natural gas is transported through a network of pipelines and, at times, even stored.
-The natural gas goes through a two-stage filtration, then through a compressor station, heated, and filtered again.
+The natural gas goes through a two-stage filtration through a compressor station, heated, and filtered again.
 Some contaminants within pipelines may be CO2, which is created by corrosion damage of the pipe.

 How can we help you with your gas filtration?

 Like most natural ingredients, natural gas requires a bit of engineering and tweaking to deliver it to the market safely.
-At every phase of production, methane is filtered multiple times to ensure safety and prevent damage to our pipelines.
+At every production phase, methane is filtered multiple times to ensure safety and prevent damage to our pipelines.
 Without the filtration process, natural gas would not be the “clean fossil fuel” and best nonrenewable energy to bridge us to a sustainable energy future.

 - Shawndra Products manufactures Sparks Filters (industrial air, natural gas filters, coalescers) for wellheads and pipeline applications.

-- IMAC natural gas filter dryers (drier ) remove contaminants and dehydrates the gas before reaching the instruments.
+- IMAC natural gas filter dryers (drier ) remove contaminants and dehydrates the gas before reaching instruments in gas lines.